 In 2003, Natalie Portman graduated from Harvard University, earning a bachelor's degree in psychology.

-In 2004, Natalie Portman campaigned for Senator John Kerry in the presidential election as a supporter of the Democratic Party.
+In 2004, Natalie Portman campaigned for Senator John Kerry in the presidential election, supporting the Democratic Party.

-In 2004, Natalie Portman traveled to Uganda as the Ambassador of Hope for FINCA International.
+In 2004, Natalie Portman traveled to Uganda as the Ambassador of Hope for FINCA International, promoting micro-lending to help finance women-owned businesses in developing countries.

-In 2004, Natalie Portman won a Golden Globe and received an Academy Award nomination for Best Supporting Actress for Closer.
+In 2004, Natalie Portman won a Golden Globe and received an Academy Award nomination for Best Supporting Actress for her performance in Closer.

 In 2005, Natalie Portman played Evey Hammond in V for Vendetta.

-In 2005, Natalie Portman purchased an apartment in Richard Meier's glass tower at West Village for $5.7 million.
+In 2005, Natalie Portman purchased an apartment in Richard Meier's glass tower in West Village for $5.7 million.

-In 2005, Natalie Portman starred in Star Wars: Episode III – Revenge of the Sith and V for Vendetta, both of which are among her most acclaimed and highest-grossing films.
+In 2005, two films starring Natalie Portman were released: Star Wars: Episode III – Revenge of the Sith and V for Vendetta.

-In 2006, Natalie Portman expressed a strong connection to her Jewish identity, especially in Israel, and voiced her desire to raise her children Jewish.
+In 2006, Natalie Portman expressed a strong connection to her Jewish identity, particularly in Israel, and shared her desire to raise her children Jewish.

-In 2006, Natalie Portman served as a guest lecturer at Columbia University for a course in terrorism and counterterrorism, where she spoke about her film V for Vendetta.
+In 2006, Natalie Portman served as a guest lecturer at Columbia University for a course in terrorism and counterterrorism, discussing her film V for Vendetta.

-In April 2007, Natalie Portman discussed her work with FINCA on This Week with George Stephanopoulos.
+In April 2007, Natalie Portman discussed her work with FINCA and how it benefits women and children in Third World countries on This Week with George Stephanopoulos.

-In 2007, Natalie Portman launched her own brand of animal-friendly footwear.
-In 2007, Portman traveled to Rwanda with Jack Hanna to film the documentary Gorillas on the Brink.
+In 2007, Natalie Portman launched her own brand of animal-friendly footwear and traveled to Rwanda with Jack Hanna to film the documentary Gorillas on the Brink.

 In 2008, Natalie Portman directed the short film Eve.